mcoirad/the-grunfeld/_executives/Bob Bass_['SAS', 'CHA', 'NOP'].md

   <li>Drafted Sean Elliott with 3th pick but was worth 9th pick.</li>

-  <li>Drafted Greg Anderson with 23th pick but was worth 52th pick.</li>
+  <li>Drafted Greg Anderson with 23th pick but was worth 61th pick.</li>

-  <li>Drafted Tony Massenburg with 43th pick but was worth 52th pick.</li>
+  <li>Drafted Tony Massenburg with 43th pick but was worth 54th pick.</li>

   </ul>'
-draft_description: Bob Bass ranks in the 56th percentile for drafting among executives in our database.
-Bass's draft picks average out to be worth the equivalent of 2 spots higher than they were picked due to his good drafting.
+draft_description: Bob Bass ranks in the 40th percentile for drafting among executives in our database.
+Bass's draft picks average out to be worth the equivalent of 6 spots lower than they were picked due to their terrible drafting.
 draft_num_players: 31
-draft_overall_percentile_vorp: 76
+draft_overall_percentile_vorp: 68
-draft_rating_bpm: 6
+draft_rating_bpm: -13
-draft_rating_grade_bpm: B+
+draft_rating_grade_bpm: D
-draft_rating_grade_vorp: C+
+draft_rating_grade_vorp: C-
-draft_rating_percentile_bpm: 78
+draft_rating_percentile_bpm: 32
-draft_rating_percentile_vorp: 57
+draft_rating_percentile_vorp: 40
-draft_rating_vorp: 2
+draft_rating_vorp: -6
 draft_total_bpm: 252470
 draft_total_grade_bpm: A+
 draft_total_grade_vorp: A+